claramouzannarr/cpp-template-clarahw17/docs/source/index.rst

-|project| documentation
+|project| Documentation
 ===================================

 Welcome to the landing page!

-A section
+A Section
 ----------

-.. doxygennamespace:: homework
+.. doxygennamespace:: clara
+   :project: clara

 Docs
 ====